ecresp1el/organoid-roi-tool/simple_projection_tool/README.md

 - The command above can be copied verbatim; change `--base-path` if the data live somewhere else.
+- The analysis defaults to the LHX6 channel (green in the Imaris metadata).
+Use `--channel` to target a different channel, or repeat the flag to include multiple channels.
+- Tables and plots only include the selected channel(s), so the exported figures match the specified markers.
 - All derived artefacts live in `<base-path>/analysis_results/PCDHvsLHX6_WTvsKO_IHC/analysis_pipeline/`:
   - `data/manifest.csv` - catalogue of every projection inspected.